 Satisfied the man hurried away from the house and into the darkening woods, vanishing into the deepening darkness.

-Barely ten minutes had passed before a tall, lean, scarecrow of a man with lank, black hair appeared suddenly in the front yard.
+Barely ten minutes had passed before a tall, lean, scarecrow of a man with lank, black hair appeared suddenly in the street before the blighted house.
 Making no move to enter the home, the man waved his wand, spoke a spell then waited.
 The results rent a scream of wordless grief and anguish from his mouth.
 With unshed tears glittering in his black eyes, the man disappeared in the blink of an eye.

-His image had barely dissipated when barreling from the woods came a huge, shaggy, black dog.
-It came to an abrupt halt at the edge of the forest and stared, panting.
+His image had barely dissipated when barreling down the street ran a huge, shaggy, black dog.
+It came to an abrupt halt in nearly the same spot as the man before.
+It panted hard from its run and stared at the house.
 Abruptly, it dashed to the house porch, halted again, sniffed the air, then made cautious entry, nose leading the way.
-But only minutes later it came racing out heading for the forest in a flat out run as if hell was chasing it, howling it's grief to the heavens.
-It too vanished from view.
+But only minutes later it came racing out again, howling its grief into the cold dark night setting off other hounds in response as it fled back the way it had come, quickly vanishing from view.

-"James and Lily are dead and there's no sign of the child," a dark cloaked man stated grimly to a tall wizard holding aloft his wand to provide light as the sullen moon did little to aid them in their search.
+"James and Lily are dead and there's no sign of the child," a dark cloaked man stated grimly to a tall wizard holding aloft his wand to provide light as the sullen moon and street lights did little to aid them in their search.

 "You can't find a trail...anything to tell us his fate?"
 The tall wizard demanded, his face tight and worried.